-The Tbilisi sulphur baths aren’t the only experience to be had in the city!
-We suggest starting any trip to Tbilisi by touring the city on foot – either with a guided tour of Tbilisi or on your own (our handy Tbilisi Self-Guided Walking Tour is a great place to start!).
-After you get the lay of the land and a feel for the city, dive into the local cuisine and venture beyond the Old Town city limits for phenomenal Tbilisi, Georgia experiences!
+The Tbilisi Sulphur baths aren’t the only experience to be had!
+We suggest starting any trip to Tbilisi by touring on foot – either with a Guided Tour of Tbilisi or on your own (our handy Tbilisi Self-Guided Walking Tour is a great place to start!).
+After you get the lay of the land and a feel for the city, dive into the local cuisine and venture beyond the Old Town for phenomenal Tbilisi, Georgia experiences!

 - Tours from Tbilisi: Learn about the history and tradition of Georgian wine on a 1-Day Wine Tour in Kakheti or explore Kazbegi and the region on a private, full-day tour.

-During our visit to Tbilisi, we stayed in this awesome Airbnb Apartment.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
+During our visit to Tbilisi, we stayed in an amazing Airbnb Apartment.
 However, for those who prefer staying in traditional accommodations, there are many Tbilisi hotels to choose from in – or close to – the city center.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip:
+Check out these top-rated hotels (based on guest reviews) for your upcoming trip.

 Or These Hostels:

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I (Sarah) have traveled with these shoes by Columbia and Skechers.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+- Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip to the Caucasus.
+I (Sarah) have always packed these shoes by Columbia and Skechers.
+Kris prefers wearing these trail shoes by Merrell and slip-ons by Sanuk.